 Challenges ahead

-The project’s ambition comes with significant hurdles.
+Indeed, the ambitions of the project come with significant hurdles.
 Radiation in orbit can damage memory chips, and dissipating heat in a vacuum is far more complex than on Earth.
 Maintaining precise satellite formations for optical interlinks will also require continuous station-keeping.

 Equally daunting are the economics: Google estimates orbital compute could become viable only when launch costs fall below $200 per kilogram, a threshold that may not be reached until the 2030s.
 Still, analysts say the potential payoff justifies the experiment.

-“If orbital computing works, it could redefine how the cloud scales,” noted one industry observer.
+“If orbital computing works, it could redefine how the cloud scales,” says one industry observer.
 “It’s a moonshot—but that’s exactly what Google’s X division is known for.”

 The bigger picture